blakeohare/crayon/Tutorials/intro-beginner/index.md

 ### Numbers aren't just numbers

 While it's true that we've been using numbers up to this point, there are actually two kinds of numbers.
 Whole numbers, and decimals.
-In programming, these are usually referred to as "integers" and "floats" (which is short for "floating point decimal").
-However, in Crayon (and most programming languages), there's a few twists.
-In normal math, adding .5 and .5 will give you 1, a whole number.
-But in code, adding these together will give you 1.0, a float.
+In programming, these are usually referred to as **integers** and **floats** (which is short for "floating point decimal").
+However, in Crayon (and also in most programming languages), there's a few twists.
+In normal math, adding `.5` and `.5` will give you `1`, a whole number.
+But in code, adding these together will give you `1.0`, a float.

 That's right.
 Even if the part after the decimal is a 0, this number is still considered to be a float by the computer.
 This is because there are strict rules that govern the interactions between numbers while doing math operations:

 * Any operator (such as addition, subtraction, multiplication, division) that is applied between two integers will result in an integer.
-3 + 3 is 6.
+  * `3 + 3` is `6`.
 * Any operator that is applied between two numbers where one or both of them are floats will result in a float.
-  * 1.0 + 1.0 results in 2.0
+  * `1.0 + 1.0` results in `2.0`
-  * 0.0 + 3 results in 3.0
+  * `0.0 + 3` results in `3.0`
 * If the true mathematical result of an operation between integers will result in a decimal, the decimal is always rounded DOWN so that the result can stay an integer.
-  * 7 / 2 results in 3
+  * `7 / 2` results in `3`
-  * 49 / 10 results in 4
+  * `49 / 10` results in `4`

-This is why the average function from the previous lesson divided the sum of the two numbers by 2.0 instead of 2.
+This is why the average function from the previous lesson divided the sum of the two numbers by `2.0` instead of `2`.

 ### Strings: Not just for cheese

 We've been using pieces of text here and there so far.
-"Text" is a valid term, but the term "string" is used to refer specifically to the text type.
+The word "Text" is a valid term, but the term **string** is used to refer specifically to the text type.
 The term originates from the idea that text is comprised of a "string of characters".

 I've also shown strings being combined with numbers by using the `+` operator.
 It's not just numbers, though.
 You can combine a string with any other type to generate a new string.
 This is useful when using the `print` statement.